For NBC, the covid Olympics will be a feat of strange movements and remote mystery

 Whether all this will be enough to attract significant consumer interest, however, remains to be seen.

-Ratings for the Rio Games in 2016 were already down from the historic highs of London in 2012: a primetime average of 25.4 million viewers on the network (27.5 million including cable and digital) down notably from England’s 31.1 million.
+Ratings for the Rio Games in 2016 were already down from the historic highs of London in 2012: a prime-time average of 25.4 million viewers on the network (27.5 million including cable and digital) down notably from England’s 31.1 million.
 Without the crowd presence, and absent some key athletes, Tokyo numbers could take a further hit.

 Experts are skeptical popularity will be high.
-Marcus Collins, an assistant clinical professor of marketing at the University of Michigan and head of planning at the Wieden+Kennedy ad agency recently noted the problem, writing on the Michigan Web site that “The pandemic has, in many ways, usurped the Olympics,” because we already “competed to see which countries were faring best, which would get vaccinations first, and how they were able to mobilize their people to get vaccinated.
+Marcus Collins, a clinical assistant professor of marketing at the University of Michigan and head of planning at the Wieden+Kennedy ad agency recently noted the problem, writing on the Michigan website that “The pandemic has, in many ways, usurped the Olympics,” because we already “competed to see which countries were faring best, which would get vaccinations first, and how they were able to mobilize their people to get vaccinated.
 What do the Olympics mean when we’ve already been in the world’s competition and cohesion event?”

 For NBC producers, getting the broadcast to land is a challenge for another day.
 Right now, it is just about taking off.